mindis/snowplow.github.com/analytics/customer-analytics/joining-customer-data.md

 Given the two above requirements, it becomes clear why web analytics data has not been integrated with other customer data sources:

 * Web analytics data volumes are typically enormous, making *copying* the data hard.
-(SnowPlow *fixes* this problem by enabling you to import your data into SnowPlow, rather than export your web analytics data out of it.)
+(Snowplow *fixes* this problem by enabling you to import your data into Snowplow, rather than export your web analytics data out of it.)
 * Web analytics programs are typically bad at reliably identifying users.
-(SnowPlow *fixes* this problem by exposing a `user_id`, `domain_userid` and `network_userid` and making it striaghtforward to map those user identifiers with identifiers from other systems.)
+(Snowplow *fixes* this problem by exposing a `user_id`, `domain_userid` and `network_userid` and making it striaghtforward to map those user identifiers with identifiers from other systems.)

  <a name="upload"><h2>3.
-Uploading data into SnowPlow</h2></a>
+Uploading data into Snowplow</h2></a>

 In order two join two data sets, you need to be able to run a query across both of them.
 Typically, this means getting copies of them in the same system.
 There are three options:

-1. Export data out of SnowPlow and into the system that the data you want to integrate it with lives e.g. your CRM system
+1. Export data out of Snowplow and into the system that the data you want to integrate it with lives e.g. your CRM system
-2. Import the data you want to integrate with SnowPlow out the system it usually lives (e.g. your CRM system) and import it into SnowPlow
+2. Import the data you want to integrate with Snowplow out the system it usually lives (e.g. your CRM system) and import it into Snowplow
-3. Export data out of SnowPlow and out of the system you want to integrate it with, and import both data sets into a third system to run the join
+3. Export data out of Snowplow and out of the system you want to integrate it with, and import both data sets into a third system to run the join

-Whilst all three options are possible, more often then not we recommend companies use option 2 i.e. import the customer data they want to join with SnowPlow into SnowPlow.
-(Or more specifically, if they are querying SnowPlow data in Hive, import the data into Hive.
-If they are querying SnowPlow data in Redshift, import the data into Redshift.)
-The reason is relatively straightforward: SnowPlow data sets tend to be very large: that is why we use either Hive or Redshift to store and query the data, as both these platforms are built for scale.
-Other sources of customer data e.g. CRM data are typically much smaller scale, so moving them into Hive / Infobright is usually more straightforward then moving millions of lines of SnowPlow data into a non-Hive / non-Infobright data store.
+Whilst all three options are possible, more often then not we recommend companies use option 2 i.e. import the customer data they want to join with Snowplow into Snowplow.
+(Or more specifically, if they are querying Snowplow data in Hive, import the data into Hive.
+If they are querying Snowplow data in Redshift, import the data into Redshift.)
+The reason is relatively straightforward: Snowplow data sets tend to be very large: that is why we use either Hive or Redshift to store and query the data, as both these platforms are built for scale.
+Other sources of customer data e.g. CRM data are typically much smaller scale, so moving them into Hive / Infobright is usually more straightforward then moving millions of lines of Snowplow data into a non-Hive / non-Infobright data store.

 ### Importing data into Hive

-If you are running SnowPlow using Hive on Amazon's S3 / EMR infrastructure, uploading data into Hive is a three step process:
+If you are running Snowplow using Hive on Amazon's S3 / EMR infrastructure, uploading data into Hive is a three step process:

 1. Export the data from your system in a format suitable for Hive.
 (In practice, this generally means some kind of text-delimited format e.g. tab-delimited or comma-delimited)
 2. Upload the data into S3